-Located in a building that was once a Civil War hospital (haunted much?), the mayor of New Orleans invited Napoleon to seek asylum in his fair city in 1821.
+The mayor of New Orleans invited Napoleon to seek asylum in his fair city in 1821.
 Napoleon didn’t make it to NOLA before he died, but the building was named after him anyway.
-Now almost two centuries of historic patronage have marked the building as a NOLA fixture where guests can enjoy a signature Pimm’s Cup, the classic Italian muffuletta sandwich, or a wide array of Cajun dishes.
-You’ll be surrounded by historic photos, tread the uneven floors, and enjoy an authentic meal at one of the best historic restaurants in New Orleans.
+The building was once a Civil War hospital (haunted much?).
+Now, almost two centuries of historic patronage have marked it as a NOLA fixture.
+Guests can enjoy a signature Pimm’s Cup, the classic Italian muffuletta sandwich, or a wide array of Cajun dishes.
+You can enjoy the historic photos, tread the uneven floors, and enjoy an authentic meal at one of the best historic restaurants in New Orleans.

 718 Saint Peter Street

-Anyone who has visited the historic bars in New Orleans has heard of, and probably sampled, the classic Hurricane drink — and you can thank Pat O’s for that pleasure.
-What once began as an illegal establishment during Prohibition has been serving up piano bar vibes and Hurricane cocktails in its current location since the mid-1930s, though the building itself originally housed the French theater company way back in 1791.
-You might say that entertainment is just built into the building.
+Anyone who has visited the historic bars in New Orleans has heard of, and probably sampled, the classic Hurricane drink.
+You can thank Pat O’s for that pleasure.
+Pat O’s began as an illegal establishment during Prohibition.
+Now, it has been serving up piano bar vibes and Hurricane cocktails in its current location since the mid-1930s.
+The building itself originally housed the French theater company way back in 1791.
+You might say that entertainment is just woven into the building.

 130 Roosevelt Way

 Of course, this spot is most known for the signature Sazerac cocktail.
-Legend has it that Huey Long, Governor of Louisiana, was a regular at the Sazerac Bar — and even flew a bartender to NYC to teach the northern barkeeps how to make his drink (the Ramos Gin Fizz) properly.
-The Storming of the Sazerac in 1949 marked a historic moment when women forcibly gained admittance to bars, and the day is still celebrated every year on September 30th.
+Legend has it that Huey Long, Governor of Louisiana, was a regular at the Sazerac Bar.
+They say he even flew a bartender to NYC to teach the northern barkeeps how to make his drink (the Ramos Gin Fizz) properly.
+The Storming of the Sazerac in 1949 marked a historic moment when women forcibly gained admittance to bars.
+Here, people celebrate this event every year on September 30th.
 The establishment is also one of the more upscale historic restaurants in New Orleans, so fellas, don’t forget your coat.

 Visiting old restaurants in New Orleans is part and parcel of life in this city.
 If you’re planning to move to NOLA, make sure you include a sizeable budget for entertainment and adventure as you anticipate your cost of living!